aleshaleksey/fansys23/monsters-npcs/constructs.md

 ___
 ### Wooden doll, lesser

-A wooden dolls are simple to make and animate,
+A wooden dolls are simple to make and animate, but less capable than true golems.

 ___
 **Size category**: Medium (5ft x 5ft)